cardano-scaling/hydra/docs/use-cases/nft-auction/index.md

 The auctioneer runs the risk of opening/closing a Head with the winner not reclaiming his NFT.
 If it does not run the head itself, it runs the risk of the Head parties rigging the auction but in the worst case, the Head is closed with someone having a voucher to claim the NFT at a reserved price, or the NFTs themselves are paid back to auctioneer.

 The bidders run the same risk of bidding in a rigged auction but in the worst case, they can refuse to pay for the NFT.
+Anyhow, this setup would offer already a much better security story than all the fully custodial NFT drops done on Cardano today

 :::info NOTES